ot4i/ace-cdc-debezium/README.md

 Summary
 -------
 We've been experimenting with Debezium CDC and have managed to get CDC updates from SQL Server, MySQL and DB2 via Kafka into App Connect Enterprise where we can use a Mapping node to transform the data.
-The setup is fairly straightforward but debuggin can get tricky.
+The setup is fairly straightforward but debugging can get tricky.

 I'm happy to help if anyone has problems or questions with it!